 So, the property at 7 High Street passed to Edward’s son, Thomas, who was also a baker.

 Thomas Thurston – Thomas was the son of the previous owner, Edward Thurston (see above) and inherited the property following Edward’s death in 1662.

 Thomas was a Quaker like his father.
-On 18th October 1667 Thomas married Sarah (surname unknown) at Frenchay.
+On 18th October 1667 Thomas married Sarah Hathy at Olveston, part of the Frenchay circuit.
 According to the IGI, they had at least five children: Sarah born 7th August 1668, Elizabeth born 20th May 1670, Mary born 29th April 1672, Rebekah born 1st March 1673 and Thomas born 10th December 1676.

 Thomas is listed in the Mayor’s Accounts as being the occupant of 7 High Street from 1662 to 1678 when he appeared to have died.
 The 1670 Hearth Tax listing shows Thomas had two hearths and one oven, possibly indicating that he was a baker like his father.
 Thomas died in 1678.
 His will was dated 20th March 1678 confirms that he was a baker.
 He left his children ten shillings each.
 He left the rest of his estate to his wife, Sarah.
 The will was witnessed by John and Robert Thurston.

 The Overseers Accounts 1668 to 1674 show Thomas and Daniel Thurston as the owners liable for 3d per month, then in 1675 onwards the property appears to have been divided between two properties with Thomas liable for 1 3/4d and Daniel liable for 1 1/4d.